-Thrill-seekers love the daredevil rides that get more heart-stopping with each debut while traditionalists are keen to ride the old versions again and again.
+Thrill-seekers love the daredevil rides that get more heart-stopping with each debut .Traditionalists are keen to ride the old versions again and again.
 Young children are wide-eyed at meeting life-size versions of their favorite movie and book characters.
 Even honeymooners will find amusement, taking selfies in front of fairytale castles.

 Florida theme parks trade in fantasy for all ages.
 It seems no one is too old, or too young, to wear a hat of Mickey ears, especially if their name is embroidered on the front.

 Theme parks in Florida draw visitors from around the world and keen ears pick up the many languages spoken by the guests roaming the parks.
 Fun is an international language and Florida's theme parks certainly prove that.
 Orlando International Airport welcomes flights from more than 50 international destinations.

 Orlando is theme park central, housing the vast Disney World and Universal Orlando complexes.
 There are many more amusement parks in Florida, though, stretching to other parts of the city and state so we're sure you'll fine a theme park near you!

 Disney cemented Florida's theme park reputation when it opened the Magic Kingdom, a sister park to California's Disneyland, in 1971.
 After that came Epcot, Disney's Hollywood Studios and Animal Kingdom.
 Magic Kingdom, with its fairytale castles and nightly fireworks remains one of the most-visited parks of "The Florida Project," as Walt Disney called it.
 Disney never saw his vision become a reality because he died in 1966.